klarna/klarna-on-demand-android/doc/integration.md

 }
 ```

-Note how we supply the preferences activity with extra data in the form of the user's token (assume that `getUserToken` returns the user's token previously saved during registration).
+Note how we supply the preferences activity with extra data in the form of the user's token (assume that `getUserToken` returns the user's token previously stored during registration).
 We should also mention that `PREFERENCES_REQUEST_CODE` is an arbitrary constant that we will later use to identify the preferences activity.

 This is all it takes to display the preferences view.

 ###Interacting with the view
 Klarna's payment preferences are managed internally by the SDK so you don't need to worry about them.
 However, your application needs to know when the user is finished with the preferences view, or if an error occurred.
-We will now see how to properly set up a result handler for that purpose.
+We will see how to set up a result handler for that purpose.

-There are several possible outcomes when a user interacts with the preferences activity:
+There are two possible outcomes when a user interacts with the preferences activity:

 1. Preferences closed - the user actively requested to close the preferences view.
 2. Preference operation failed - an error of some sort has prevented the user from successfully using the preferences view.